power-assert-js/babel-plugin-espower/README.md

   +alice and bob
 ```

-Please note that `babel-plugin-espower` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/power-assert-js/power-assert) project for more documentation.

 INSTALL